sheenmsn/Credit_Card_Fraud_Detection/README.md

 ## Overview

-This project aims to develop a machine-learning model for the detection of fraud in credit card transactions.
+This project aims to develop a machine-learning model for detecting fraud in credit card transactions.
 A dataset containing a range of credit card transaction characteristics, such as the number of transactions, time, and further relevant information is used to train this model.

 ## Problem Statement:
 A credit card is one of the most used financial products to make online purchases and payments.
 Though Credit cards can be a convenient way to manage your finances, they can also be risky.
 Credit card fraud is the unauthorized use of someone else's credit card or credit card information to make purchases or withdraw cash.